JackyGu1042/CarND-Advanced-Lane-Lines/writeup_Huaxin.md

 `left_curverad = ((1 + (2*left_fit[0]*y_eval*ym_per_pix + left_fit[1])**2)**1.5) / np.absolute(2*left_fit[0])
 right_curverad = ((1 + (2*right_fit[0]*y_eval*ym_per_pix + right_fit[1])**2)**1.5) / np.absolute(2*right_fit[0])
 `

-And I use center of detect line points as road's center, and use the center of screen as car's center.
-Then calculate the difference of these two values, we could get thevannotations of the vehicle position.
+* Use center of detect line points as road's center, and use the center of screen as car's center.
+Then calculate the difference of these two values, finally it could get the annotations of the vehicle position.
 `distance_center = ((leftx_current + rightx_current)/2 - 1280/2)*xm_per_pix`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.